Greentic · Internal Build Status

 on-disk state under ~/.greentic/environments/local/, real file locking, a real audit log.

-Cloud deploys aren't wired yet (Phase D), so credentials and secrets put/get
+aren't wired yet (Phase D), so credentials and secrets put/get return an honest

 $ gtc-dev op env list { "environments": [ { "environment_id":"local", "pack_count":5, ... } ] } $ gtc-dev op env show local $ gtc-dev op env doctor local { "validate":{"status":"ok"}, "missing_slots":["revocation"], ... } $ gtc-dev op env-packs list local deployer greentic.deployer.local-process@0.1.0 secrets greentic.secrets.dev-store@0.1.0 telemetry greentic.telemetry.stdout@0.1.0 sessions greentic.sessions.in-memory@0.1.0 state greentic.state.in-memory@0.1.0 $ gtc-dev op bundles list local $ gtc-dev op revisions list local